Invitation to work with me

 ** weekly online trainings (15-20 minutes)

-What I noticed early on with my clients is that a call can feel really opening — and then two days later the Doom Loop quietly becomes the default again.
+What I noticed early on with my clients is that a call can feel really enlightening and you can truly feel a shift, and then two days later the governor becomes the default again.
 And the brain will make you forget what was underneath.
 It's meant to keep you safe.

 So it takes a while to land.
+It takes repetition.
 Because the pattern has been the identity for so long that the nervous system just slides back in.

 What this actually feels like